openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

   * __`Kind`__ - Identifier of the kind of runtime
     * Derived value (set by the insights-runtime-extractor component)
     * Optional (if detected by the insights-runtime-extractor component)
-    * Value is a hash of the detected runtime kind: `Java, Golang, Node.js, GraalVM` (exhaustive list based on the capabilities of the container scanner)
+    * Value is a hash of the detected runtime kind: `Java, Golang, Node.js, GraalVM` (exhaustive list based on the capabilities of the insights-runtime-extractor)
   * __`KindVersion`__ - Version of the kind of runtime.
     * Raw value (depending on the value of runtime-kind, the version is read from different files in the container)
     * Optional - based on the existence of various files in the containers (`$JAVA_HOME/release` for Java, the ELF header of the executable for Golang, the output of `node —version` for Node.js)